algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Functional Specifications.md

 - The binding does not respect the laws and regulations required to be used in some industries,
 - The binding is not well documented and is confusing for the user,
 - The binding is difficult to be maintained and updated,
-- The binding is not compatible with the latest version of the engine and is difficult to update,
+- The binding is not compatible with the latest version of the engine and is difficult to update.

 With all of these concerns, the binding might be deprecated and not used anymore.

 To prevent this from happening, the binding needs to be thought and designed in a way that it is easy to maintain and update through the time.

+## Success criteria

+The binding will be considered as a success if it is compatible with all the features of the engine, if it is on the same degree of performance as other bindings in other languages.

-We need to make sure that the binding will be useful and adapted to the future needs of the engine.
+We aim to have a binding useful and adapted for the users and the future needs of the engine.

 ## Out of scope